Attractions & Dining

-Sited in the center of Oahu’s most famous attractions, Paradise Bay Resort is a leisure drive to: Waikiki, Diamond Head, Honolulu, Pearl Harbor, The North Shore and the iconic beaches of Kailua, Lanikai, Sunset, Pipeline and Waimea Bay.
-At the Paradise Bay Resort, our concierge staff delights in helping our guests plan your itinerary and select the ideal of points of interest to visit on the island of Oahu.
+Located in the center of Oahu’s most famous attractions, Paradise Bay Resort is a leisurely drive to Waikiki, Diamond Head, Honolulu, Pearl Harbor, and The North Shore.
+The iconic beaches of Kailua, Lanikai, Sunset, Pipeline and Waimea Bay are also a short drive away.
+At Paradise Bay Resort, our concierge staff is happy to help plan the perfect itinerary for your visit to the island of Oahu.
 There is so much to see and do only a short drive from our resort!

 Some of Oahu’s Top Attractions (with approximate distance and driving times from our resort) includes: